nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_INTRO_SETUP.md

 ## Adjust VS Code Settings
 First you'll need to select the correct Python Interpreter.
 Open the command palette with `cmd+shift+p` and select "Python: Select Interpretor".
 Find the option that has `<your folder name>-<random string>`

-Open the command palette again and search for "Open Settings (JSON)" Add these to the bottom of the file, updating the autopep8Path to be the output of `which autopep8`
+Open the command palette again and search for "Open User Settings (JSON)".
+Add these to the bottom of the file, updating the autopep8Path to be the output of `which autopep8`

 ```
 "python.formatting.autopep8Path": "paste in the output from the which command",
 "python.linting.pylintEnabled": true,
+"python.analysis.diagnosticSeverityOverrides": {
+  "reportGeneralTypeIssues": "none"
+}
 ```

 With pylint enabled we need to control some of the warnings that VS Code will warn about.
 We can do this by creating a `.pylintrc` file.
 Copy this command into the terminal to create the file: